Kaiky

-Kaiky Fernandes Melo (born 12 January 2004), simply known as Kaiky, is a Brazilian footballer who plays as a centre-back for La Liga club Almería.
+Kaiky Fernandes Melo (born 12 January 2004), simply known as Kaiky, is a Brazilian professional footballer who plays as a centre-back for UAE Pro League club Shabab Al Ahli.

 Club career

 Santos

 Born in Santos, São Paulo, Kaiky joined Santos' youth setup from local side Portuários.
 Initially playing futsal, he started to appear in the club's football categories at the age of nine.

 On 21 December 2020, Kaiky signed his first professional contract with Peixe, agreeing to a three-year deal.
 He made his professional debut the following 28 February, starting in a 2–2 Campeonato Paulista away draw against Santo André.

 On his Copa Libertadores debut on 9 March 2021, Kaiky started and scored his first professional goal, netting the winner in a 2–1 home success over Deportivo Lara; aged 17 years, one month and 25 days, he became the youngest Brazilian to score in the competition and second overall, only behind Juan Carlos Cárdenas; his record was broken in the following month by teammate Ângelo.

 Kaiky made his Série A debut on 29 May 2021, starting in a 0–3 away loss against Bahia.
 On 27 April 2022, after establishing himself in the first team squad, he renewed his contract until December 2026.